top of page

 Currently, numerous hotels and other accommodations are available for those willing to stay near Ria Formosa Natural Park, catering to diverse target audiences and customer preferences.
 If one lodges in Faro or Olhão, it is easy to access the Park and the islands.
 These include standard and branded hotels, exclusive accommodations with all the amenities, guesthouses, comfortable lodging, bed-and-breakfast houses, and other options such as luxury villas for rent.

-Some properties offer pleasant views of the Park's topography, making your stay even more enjoyable, especially if the Park has a scenic environment.
+Some properties offer pleasant views of the Park's topography, making your stay even more enjoyable, especially if the Park is scenic.
 Depending on your preferences and inclination, you can stay in a fancy 4-star beach resort or arrange a homely stay at a guest house in the ancient village.